-Airbnb’s host reward program ‘Superhost‘ exists to highlight top performing hosts in the community to potential guests, but exactly what is a Superhost?
+The host reward program Airbnb Superhost exists to highlight top performing hosts in the community to potential guests, but exactly what is a Superhost?
 How do you become an Airbnb Superhost?
-And what does the data say about the benefits of being a Superhost?
+And what does the data say about why you should be a Superhost?

 Launched in 2009, the Superhost program was designed to celebrate and reward Airbnb’s best-rated and most experienced hosts.
 The idea is that those hosts providing an outstanding guest experience are awarded a badge that further recommends them to potential guests, thus elevating the overall user experience.